 Types of Auto Accidents

-The number of accidents resulting from distracted driving, drowsiness and drunk driving is very alarming.
-As attorneys who represent injured victims of people included in these statistics, we felt it was important to cover in detail the types of behavior that causes suffering to innocent folks.
+The number of accidents resulting from distracted driving, drowsiness, and drunk driving is very alarming.
+As car wreck attorneys who represent injured victims of people included in these statistics, we felt it was important to cover in detail the types of behavior that cause suffering to innocent folks.

 The National Sleep Foundation conducted a poll in 2005 to find out how many drivers have driven while drowsy during the preceding year.
 Results showed an astonishing 60% of adults admitting to being behind the wheel while drowsy.
 For more information about drowsy driving visit DrowsyDriving.org

 In 2011, California saw over 700 driving fatalities due to alcohol impairment.
 Just over 2,200 individuals survived drunk-driving accidents the same year.
-According to the CDC, almost one third of all driving deaths involve drunk drivers nationwide.
-It is clear that drunk driving is still a major problem in United States and the State of California despite heavy awareness promotion and outreach.
+According to the CDC, almost one-third of all driving deaths involve drunk drivers nationwide.
+It is clear that drunk driving is still a major problem in the United States and the State of California despite heavy awareness promotion and outreach.

 Nearly one third of all driving deaths involve drunk drivers.